ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     mode
-      The file access attributes when the UNIX file is created specified in *path*.
+      The file access attributes when the UNIX file is created specified in :emphasis:`path`.

       Specify the mode as an octal number similarly to chmod.